Kokomo (gorilla): Covid-19

-The first detected case of Covid-19 in Gorillas was reported on 11 January 2020 among the eight gorillas at the San Diego Zoo Safari Park.
-While it is not clear if all the Gorillas were individually tested, reports suggest that most of them showed mild symptoms such as coughing and congestion.
-The park was closed during this time, so it is suspected that the Gorillas contracted the virus from an asymptomatic staff, despite the protective measures they had all taken.
+The first detected case of Covid-19 in gorillas was reported on 11 January 2020 among the eight gorillas at the San Diego Zoo Safari Park.
+While it is not clear if all the gorillas were individually tested, reports suggest that most of them showed mild symptoms such as coughing and congestion.
+The park was closed during this time, so it is suspected that the gorillas contracted the virus from an asymptomatic staff, despite the protective measures they had all taken.

-Winston, a silverback Gorilla at the zoo and with whom Kokomo has produced two offsprings (Leslie and Monroe), was affected examined under anaesthesia due to concerns about his age and underlying conditions.
-The examination confirmed pneuomonia and heart disease and from a supply not permitted for human use, he was treated with monoclonal antibodies, heart medication, and antibiotics.
+Winston, a silverback gorilla at the zoo with whom Kokomo has produced two offspring (Leslie and Monroe), was examined under anesthesia due to concerns about his age and underlying conditions.
+The examination confirmed pneumonia and heart disease and from a supply not permitted for human use, he was treated with monoclonal antibodies, heart medication, and antibiotics.

-According to a CNN report on 16 February 2021, all Gorillas made a complete recovery.
+According to a CNN report on 16 February 2021, all gorillas made a complete recovery.

 Death

-Kokoma died at the San Diego Zoo on 22 January 2025.
+Kokomo died at the San Diego Zoo Safari Park on 22 January 2025.